 Talk given at Seattle Pacific University, October 2008

-Of course, Christians do not perform the same sacrifice as Jewish priests.
-We do not slaughter animals.
+Of course, Christians do not perform the same sacrifice as Jewish priests (we do not slaughter animals).
 Instead, we perform the kind of sacrifice our Lord did: self-sacrifice for the benefit of others in need.
-“To this you have been called,” Peter says, “because Christ also suffered for you, leaving you an example, so that you should follow in his steps” (1 Peter 2:21).
-This is not to be taken over-literally as death on a cross, but is to be understood as “spiritual sacrifices” (1 Peter 2:5) — meaning acts performed at the expense of self for the benefit of others in need (1 Peter 4:10).
-Our workplaces offer daily opportunities for self-sacrifices — small or large.
+“To this you have been called,” Peter says, “because Christ also suffered for you, leaving you an example, so that you should follow in his steps” (1 Pet.
+2:21).
+This is not to be taken over-literally as death on a cross, but is to be understood as “spiritual sacrifices” (1 Pet.
+2:5)—meaning acts performed at the expense of self for the benefit of others in need (1 Pet.
+4:10).
+Our workplaces offer daily opportunities for self-sacrifices—small or large.

-This brief survey of 1 Peter 1:3-2:10 fills out the picture Peter paints when he calls his readers “exiles…who have been chosen.”
-The term “exiles” means that we live out this vocation as resident aliens in a land that is yet to be our home — a place that is characterized by systemic injustice and corruption.
-The term “chosen” affirms that followers of Jesus — a “royal priesthood” — have the priest’s vocation to be a blessing to the world, especially through self-sacrifice.
+This brief survey of 1 Peter 1:3–2:10 fills out the picture Peter paints when he calls his readers “exiles . . . who have been chosen.”
+The term “exiles” means that we live out this vocation as resident aliens in a land that is yet to be our home—a place currently characterized by systemic injustice and corruption.
+The term “chosen” affirms that followers of Jesus—a “royal priesthood”—have the priest’s vocation to be a blessing to the world, especially through self-sacrifice.